Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: Introduction

 A subset of the positive integers, $\N$, is called \emph{dynamically syndetic} if it contains a set of the form

-where $(X,d_X)$ is a compact metric space and the map $T: X \to X$ generates a minimal action of the semigroup $(\N,+)$ on $X$ by continuous maps (see \cref{sec_top_dynamics}).
-In this case, the pair $(X,T)$ is called a \emph{minimal topological dynamical system}.
+where $(X,T)$ is a minimal topological dynamical system; see \cref{sec_top_dynamics}.
 If $x \in U$, such a set is called \emph{dynamically central syndetic}.
 Dynamically syndetic and dynamically central syndetic sets are the main objects of study in this paper.

 Examples of dynamically syndetic sets abound in combinatorics and number theory.
 Periodic sets and their almost-periodic and higher-order generalizations, namely Bohr and nil-Bohr sets, are dynamically syndetic.
 The images of Beatty sequences and the set of those positive integers with even $2$-adic valuation are examples of dynamically central syndetic sets.
 We give further examples in \cref{sec_dsyndetic} and an instructive non-example at the beginning of \cref{sec_intro_char_of_ds_sets} below.